mihailo-maksa/zoom/README.md

 # Zoom

-A minimalistic clone of the Zoom, a popular video conferencing app.
+A minimalistic clone of the Zoom, a popular video conferencing SaaS app.